Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 The CRC update function is exported as CRC_Update(uint8_t*, uint16_t), confirming standard Modbus CRC16 using the 0xa001 polynomial (the reflected variant of 0x8005).
 The same tables and function name appear in the cmdbf binary for the STEM-300 and CMDBF meter drivers.
+The CheckCRC method in cmdbf wraps CRC_Update for frame validation.

+---

+## altclass Protocol (qalfat)

+The altclass protocol driver (binary: qalfat, source file: qalfat.cc,
+version: 1.8) implements a proprietary serial protocol with built-in DES encryption.
+The class name is altclass.
+It subclasses usodrv directly.

+Full documentation of the crypto primitives, session state machine, FCRC18 algorithm, USA struct layout, ftek18 scaling, and fopimpt thread is in reversing/notes/altclass.md.
+The type definitions are in src/structs/altclass_types.h and the crypto reconstructions are in src/protocol/altclass_crypto.h and src/protocol/altclass_crypto.c.

 ---